ownncarr/SignFlow/README.md

 View and Respond
 Responses are shown in real-time, ensuring a natural flow of conversation.

-The dataset used to train the model was picked from kaggle, github didnt allow me to upload the model h5 file, so i have provided the training scripts.
+Note: the dataset used to train the model was picked from kaggle, github didnt allow me to upload the model h5 file, so i have provided the training scripts.